idrc-Battlecode-2021/Battlecode2022/src/examplefuncsplayer2/Desc.md

 Modified version of Examplefuncsplayer
 - Soldiers move towards visible enemies
-- Miners move to resources.
+- Miners move to and stay on resources.
 - All still move randomly if nothing is seen.
-- No Deposit control
+- No Deposit control (deposits are still mined out completely)